 Spain has a traditional ceramics industry and ceramic items, and Spanish leather goods are top quality and world famous.
 These should be avoided, unless there is something very distinctive about Australian items.

-Wooden items should also only be selected if they are distinctive, silver is a better choice if item tends towards functional (ie bowls).
+Wooden items should only be selected if they are distinctive, silver is a better choice if item tends towards functional (e.g. bowls).

 Timing, simplicity and elegance, together with affection and attention to detail are the most important elements of gift giving in Spain.
+Gifts should not be fragile or overly large objects and they should not be too expensive or insignificant.